 - "Gz and Hustlas"' backing music is lifted from Bernard Wright's "Haboglabotribin'".
 (Yes, everything from the opening toy piano to the main instrumentation is Wright's.)

 - "Who Am I (What's My Name)?" samples George Clinton's "Atomic Dog", "P. Funk (Wants to Get Funked Up)" and "Give Up the Funk (Tear the Roof Off the Sucker)" by Parliament.
 If "G-Funk bingo" was a thing, this song would surely be a winner.

 - "La La La" samples from Ken Boothe's "Artibella".

-- Throwing Out The Script: In an episode of Saturday Night Live, he played a character that was supposed to lose a rap battle to Kenan Thompson's character but then decided that he wanted to lose and schooled Kenan
+- Throwing Out the Script: In an episode of Saturday Night Live, he played a character that was supposed to lose a rap battle to Kenan Thompson's character but then decided that he didn't want to lose and schooled Kenan.

 - Wolverine Publicity: Very guilty of this.
 Snoop is one of the most heavily-featured rap artists ever.

 - There is a good reason why so many younger artists call him Uncle Snoop.